teeprakorn1/pm2_flutter_project/README.md

 ## ⚙️ System Architecture

+The PM2.5 Forecast system is divided into 4 major components, each responsible for a specific part of the application:

 | Component             | Description |
 |-----------------------|-------------|
 | **📱 Flutter App**    | Cross-platform mobile app developed in Flutter and Dart |